777arc/textbook/content/filters.rst

 Filters
 #############

-In this chapter we get introduced to filters.
+This chapter introduces filters.
 We learn about the types of filters, how filters are represented digitally, and how they are designed.
 We finish with an introduction to pulse shaping, a topic explored in depth in its own chapter.

 *************************
 Filter Basics
 *************************

-Filters are used in many disciplines, for example image processing makes heavy use of 2D filters, where the input and output are images.
-You might use a filter every morning to make your coffee, which filters out solids from liquid.
+Filters are used in many disciplines.
+For example, image processing makes heavy use of 2D filters, where the input and output are images.
+You might use a filter every morning to make your coffee, which strains out solids from liquid.
 In DSP, filters are primarily used for:

-1. Separation of signals that have been combined (e.g. pulling out the signal you want)
+1. Separation of signals that have been combined (e.g., extracting the signal you want)
-2. Removing excess noise after receiving a signal
+2. Removal of excess noise after receiving a signal
-3. Restoration of signals that have been distorted in some way (e.g. an audio equalizer is a filter)
+3. Restoration of signals that have been distorted in some way (e.g., an audio equalizer is a filter)

-There are certainly other uses for filters.
+There are certainly other uses for filters, but this chapter is meant to introduce the concept rather than explain all the ways filtering can happen.

-There are analog filters and digital filters.
-You may think we only care about digital filters; this is a DSP based textbook after all, but it's also important to know that a lot of filters will be analog, such as filters in our SDRs that come before the analog-to-digital converter (ADC) on the receive side.
+You may think we only care about digital filters; this textbook explores DSP, after all.
+However, it's important to know that a lot of filters will be analog, like those in our SDRs placed before the analog-to-digital converter (ADC) on the receive side.
+The following image juxtaposes a schematic of an analog filter circuit with a flowchart representation of a digital filtering algorithm.
+While the analog filter modifies an electrical current as a representation of a signal, the digital algorithm manipulates the data representation of a signal.
+Despite these differences, the goal of filtering is to remove some aspect of a signal.

 .. image:: ../_static/analog_digital_filter.png
    :scale: 70 %